mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 This capability is particularly valuable for audits, compliance reporting, customer acceptance testing, and release sign-off documentation.

+### Scope
+All Test plans exports are done in the scope of a test plan and can provide traceability between planed and exactuted test effort, test case to requirement tracebility and evidence of what has been tested.
+If your looking for requirement centric Evidance or tracebility, those needs can be meet by Work Item Query Exports.
+For example
+**Requirement Specification**
+Export deep details about the requirements, the test cases and outcome from potantial multiple test plans.

+**Tracebility Report***
+Exports a tracebility grid suitable for Requirement to Test case tracebility, with outcome from potential mutiple test plans.

 ### What Is Included in the Export?

 Enhanced Export PRO can generate a detailed evidence package containing: